mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/home.md

-# Python installation and Implementation
+# Python Installation and Implementation

 Writing Python code is only a small part of making a Python program work in practice.
 In real-world workflows, whether in research, data science, engineering, or software development, Python code does not run in isolation.
 Every script, notebook, or application depends on a runtime context that determines which libraries are available, which versions are used, and which computational resources are accessible.

 At its core, running Python code successfully depends on two fundamental factors:
-- **Where the code is executed** (local machine, server, supercomputer, or cloud)
+**1. Where the code is executed** (local machine, server, supercomputer, or cloud)

-- **How the execution environment is defined** (installed packages, versions, and system-level dependencies)
+**2. How the execution environment is defined** (installed packages, versions, and system-level dependencies)

 This chapter is about understanding, controlling, and ultimately mastering these two factors.